 Description

-An early 18th century walnut wing armchair, ca 1715.
+An early-18th century walnut wing armchair, ca 1715.

 This fine English walnut wingback chair is raised on well-drawn carved cabriole legs.
 With a lovely kick on the back legs.